 Diagnosis Of Coccydynia

 Coccydynia is usually diagnosed through a simple physical examination.
 In most cases, however, imaging tests, such as X-rays, or CT or MRI scans, are necessary to rule out other causes of the patient’s complaints.

 Treatment Of Coccydynia

 Conservative treatment is successful in 90% of coccydynia cases.
 Relatively simple measures like a modified wedge-shaped cushions (coccygeal cushions) or circular cushions (donut cushions) have been suggested for the treatment of coccydynia.
 Coccygeal cushions can relieve the pressure on the coccyx while the patient is seated.
 Donut cushions can place pressure on the coccyx by isolating the coccyx and ischial tuberosities and are more useful for treating rectal pain.
 Postural training, heat and cold applications and antiinflammatory medications are helpful in many cases.

 For the few cases that do not respond to these conservative treatments, more aggressive treatments may be indicated.
 Pelvic floor rehabilitation can be helpful for coccydynia that is associated with pelvic floor muscle spasms.
 Manual manipulation and massage can be both diagnostic and therapeutic.
 Intrarectal manipulation can identify and potentially correct a dislocated sacrococcygeal joint.
 Manual manipulation and massage can help relieve associated muscle spasms or ligament pain.

 In a handful of cases, COCCYX OR TAILBONE INJECTION (a combination of coccygeal nerve block and ganglion of impar block) has been shown to an extremely successful treatment option to resolve pain.
+More recently, platelet rich plasma (PRP) has been utilized in selective cases.
 Surgical resection of coccyx (coccygectomy) is rarely needed.